 During her time at Saint Louis University, Tina has been the recipient of a Best Teaching Award from the emergency medicine residency in 2018, as well as the Caring Physician Award in 2018.
 Her simulation interests include interprofessional education, assessment, and simulation-based mastery learning.

-Tyler De Shon, M.A., is the assistant dean of student affairs at the Saint Louis University School of Medicine.
-He obtained his undergraduate degree in Psychology from the University of Illinois at Urbana-Champaign and his Masters in Student Affairs from the University of Iowa.
-He is currently pursuing his Ph.D. in Higher Education Administration at SLU, and is anticipated to graduate May 2019.
+Tyler De Shon, Ph.D., is the assistant dean of student affairs at the Saint Louis University School of Medicine.
+He obtained his undergraduate degree in psychology from the University of Illinois at Urbana-Champaign, his masters in student affairs from the University of Iowa, and his doctorate in higher education administration from Saint Louis University.

-Mr. De Shon is excited to be a member of the student affairs staff here at the School of Medicine, having previously worked with undergraduates on the North campus at SLU.
+Dr. De Shon is excited to be a member of the student affairs staff here at the School of Medicine, having previously worked with undergraduates on the north campus at SLU.

 Joel C. Eissenberg, Ph.D., is the associate dean for research as well as a professor of biochemistry and molecular biology and of pediatrics at the Saint Louis University School of Medicine.

 He received his Doctor of Philosophy in Genetics from the University of North Carolina-Chapel Hill in 1982 and was a postdoctoral fellow at Washington University-St. Louis before joining the faculty at the Saint Louis University School of Medicine in 1987.
 His research interests include mechanisms of gene transcriptional regulation, vesicle trafficking and regulation of serine proteases in development.